worthingtonjg/gamejams/index.md

 - 5 different enemies
 - And lets you control 5 different player controllers as Jim gets morphed by the potion.
 - Ryan learned how to use Gaia to generate the terrian
-- Ryan also learned about animation controllers
+- Ryan also learned how setup animation controllers
 - Ryan did all the voice overs and sounds for the enemies
+- Nathan did modeling and helped with the level design
+- I did all the cutscenes, and programming

 #### Statistics
 - Won Best Narrative
-- Won Best Use of Tech
+- AND Best Use of Tech!

 #### Download Link
 - [https://cypherjw.itch.io/love-potion](https://cypherjw.itch.io/love-potion)